RISHABH1270/Kubernetes_Cheatsheet/README.md

   verbs: ["get", "list", "watch"]
 ```

-RoleBinding: We have to bind the above role to the user.
+RoleBinding: We have to bind the above role to the user or user groups and it is namespace scoped.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1